 All consultants should maintain their specialist registration with the GMC and comply with the standards expected by their Royal College (or equivalent) so that they are professionally 'in good standing'.
-Annual appraisal is a key activity underpinning revalidation for medical staff and is also a contractual requirement for all LTHT medical and dental consultant staff.
+Regular appraisal is both the key activity underpinning revalidation and is also a contractual requirement for all consultant staff.